Desert of dreams: how and where to experience the Sahara

 When to go

 The west of Egypt is a vast yet beguiling corner of the Sahara.
-A string of oases, connected by barely discernible tracks across the sand, begins in the north at Siwa, home to a crumbling medieval mud fortress and a temple that dates back to the time of Alexander the Great.
-Away to the south, the oases of Al-Kharga, Dakhla, Farafra and Bahariya provide focal points for expeditions into the void, while beyond the last outpost of human habitation lie places of Saharan longing, including the White Desert, the Black Desert and the Crystal Mountain.
-More remote even than these, the Gilf Kebir Plateau is the reputed home of the never-found Zerzura Oasis, and the undisputed location of the Cave of Swimmers, made famous on the silver screen by the English Patient.
-All of the oases have direct bus services to/from Cairo that will take at least a day to complete.
-Al-Kharga also has a much faster air connection with Egypt’s capital.
+A string of oases, connected by barely discernible tracks across the sand, begins in the north at Siwa, home to a crumbling medieval mud fortress and a temple that date back to the time of Alexander the Great.
+Away to the south, the oases of Al Kharga, Dakhla, Farafra and Bahariya provide focal points for expeditions into the void, while beyond the last outpost of human habitation lie places of Saharan longing, including the White Desert and Black Desert.
+All of the oases have direct bus services to and from Cairo that will take at least a day to complete.
 Once in the oases, 4WD are much more common than camel excursions.
+Some governments advise travelling to the western deserts of Egypt only if it's essential.